 Conversion Rate A metric that divides the number of visitors to a web page by the number that complete a particular action or process (usually to complete a purchase).
-Conversion rates are a measure of eCommerce success.

 Conversion Rate Optimization The process of actively trying to increase the percentage of visitors that convert to customers.

 Crowd Behaviour The behaviour of a group of like-minded individuals.

 Crowd-Powered Refers to something that is sourced from, and created by, the actions, behaviours and patterns of the crowd.

 Dashboard A central web based console providing real-time insight into important data.
 Including key performance indicators, usage, reports on recent experiments and possibilities for optimization.

 Dynamic Audience A live audience that changes in real-time.